MMSB-MOBI/pyT2GA/README.md

 ### JavaScript extension
-- Displays the proteomic data as volcano plot in an HTML page.
+- Displays the proteomic data as a volcano plot in an HTML page.
 - Can be given a GO term to parse the data, and highlight the corresponding proteins.